kennyfraser/wp-sync-test/_pages/dcos-1-6.md

 *   Superusers can configure a directory (LDAP) back-end for other users to authenticate against.
 *   For more information, see the [documentation][5].

-**Mesos UI capabilities now in the DCOS web interface** You can now view cluster task information that was previously only available in the Mesos interface.
+**Mesos UI capabilities now in the DCOS web interface** You can view cluster task information that was previously only available in the Mesos interface.

 *   **File browser** You can now browse and download files in Task sandboxes formerly found in the Mesos UI.
 Files can be downloaded by using the DCOS web interface.
 *   **Log Viewer** You can now view live logs for stderr and stdout in the DCOS web interface.